-ltem Description Contact Doctoral Program Coordinator for initial advisement on coursework and assignment of an 1 academic advisor.
+Item Check box Description Contact Doctoral Program Coordinator for initial advisement on coursework and I . assignment of an academic advisor.
 2 Meet with the program coordinator and develop a Plan of Study (Degree Audit Form).
-3 Identify a Faculty Advisor 4 Complete 51 hours of coursework and maintain a GPA in good standing (each required course must be a grade of "C" or better).
+3 Identify a Faculty Advisor Complete 51 hours of coursework and maintain a GPA in good standing (each required course must be a grade of "C" or better).
 5 Identify a Dissertation Chair to assist with forming a Dissertation Committee.
 6 Establish a Dissertation Committee and receive comprehensive examination projects.
 Pass Written and Oral Comprehensive Examinations.
-Submit the signed Documentation of Outcome for 7 Oral Comprehensive Examination form to the SED doctoral program coordinator.
+Submit the signed Documentation of 7 Outcome for Oral Comprehensive Examination form to the SED doctoral program coordinator.
 Congratulations!
 You are now All But Dissertation (ABD)!
 8 Submit Dissertation Proposal to Dissertation Committee at least two weeks prior to Proposal Defense.
 9 Pass Dissertation Proposal Defense.
-Get approval signatures on Proposal Approval Form.
-Submit the form to the graduate school.
+Get approval signatures on Proposal Approval Form. Ĺ ́ Submit the form to the graduate school.
 10 Submit dissertation research protocol to the Institutional Review Board (IRB) for approval.
 Obtain approval from IRB. Ш Collect data, conduct data analysis, and write a dissertation (Keep going!).
 12 Submit Degree Audit form at beginning of graduation semester and apply (online) for Ed.D.
 Degree graduation.
 Submit Dissertation to Dissertation Committee at least two weeks prior to the Final Dissertation Defense.
-A copy of the dissertation must be available to all Department of Special Education faculty members for a 13 10-day review and comment period.
-Format check by the graduate school may be conducted during these two weeks.
-Students must have a Right to Defend form from the graduate school before they can conduct 14 the Final Dissertation Defense.
+A copy of the dissertation must be available to all Department of Special Education faculty members for a 10-day review and comment period.
+Format check 13 by the graduate school may be conducted during these two weeks.
+Students must have a '3 Right to Defend form from the graduate school before they can conduct the Final Dissertation Defense.
 The Right to Defend form is issued only upon successful format check.
-14 Pass Final Dissertation Defense.
-Obtain signatures from faculty on the Outcome of Defense Form.
-15 CELEBRATE at graduation!
-You will be formally "hooded" at the Commencement ceremony by your dissertation chairperson.
+Pass Final Dissertation Defense.
+Obtain signatures from faculty on the Outcome of Defense 14 Form.
+CELEBRATE at graduation!
+You will be formally "hooded" at the Commencement 15 ceremony by your dissertation chairperson.
+I 1 1 -1 1